 Hypnotic Modernism: Literature, Psychology, Automatism (Winter 2023)

 The idea of automatism, or action undertaken without conscious control, animates some of aesthetic modernism’s most groundbreaking works of literature and art.
 This course explores automatic writing and automatism across a range of media, from fiction and poetry to painting, photography, and film.
-We will examine how modernist writers and artists attempt to infuse these media with hypnotic qualities, beginning with late-nineteenth-century fiction about spiritualism and literary impressionism.
-From there, we will explore Gertrude Stein’s work, Surrealist poetry and painting, midcentury metafiction and photography, and the emergence of postmodernism and peripheral modernisms.
-Readings in psychology, literary criticism, and art criticism will guide us as we investigate not only the modes and meanings of automatic writing, but also, and more fundamentally, the concept of the “automatic” that underpins how we think about art, mindedness, and agency.
+We examine how modernist writers and artists attempt to infuse these media with hypnotic qualities, beginning with late-nineteenth-century fiction about spiritualism and literary impressionism.
+From there, we explore Gertrude Stein’s work, Surrealist poetry and painting, midcentury metafiction and photography, and the emergence of postmodernism and peripheral modernisms.
+Readings in psychology, literary criticism, and art criticism guide us as we investigate not only the modes and meanings of automatic writing, but also, and more fundamentally, the concept of the “automatic” that underpins how we think about art, mindedness, and agency.
 Authors and artists include James Agee, André Breton, Joseph Conrad, Stephen Crane, G.V.
 Desani, Walker Evans, Guy de Maupassant, Frank Norris, Kyoshi Kurosawa, Clarice Lispector, Joan Miró, Muriel Spark, and Gertrude Stein.
-Theorists and critics include Stanley Cavell, Sigmund Freud, Michael Fried, Alan Gauld, Pierre Janet, and Charles Palermo.
+Theorists and critics include Stanley Cavell, Sigmund Freud, Michael Fried, Alan Gauld, Pierre Janet, Charles Palermo, and Viktor Shklovsky.